How to Do Crackle Paint on Furniture

 Apply the Crackle Medium

 Apply a thick coat of the crackle medium using a brush or roller, the thicker the application the larger the cracks will be in the finish.
 Use a sausage roller to coat large area and a paint brush for smaller features.

 Coat the project in logical sections, for example, coat all rails and stiles before moving to the drawer fronts, side panels and top.
 Finish each section completely before moving to the next.

 Allow the crackle medium to dry thoroughly before continuing with the topcoat.
-Liquid hide glue can take 24 hours or more to dry depending on the surrounding temperature and humidity.
+Liquid hide glue can take as little as 24 hours or up to 3 days to dry completely depending on the surrounding temperature and humidity.
 As a rule specially made mediums will dry much faster than natural glue, check the label for this information.

-Be sure the glue coat is completely dry.
-This can take 2 or 3 days with hide glue, a specially made crackle medium will usually dry overnight.
-And then apply the topcoat of paint, again, working in logical sections.
+Be sure the glue coat is completely dry and then apply the topcoat of paint, again, working in logical sections.
 Use a brush for smaller features and then roll the larger areas.
 Avoid overlapping the paint where two sections meet while you work to prevent disturbing the cracking process.